 Here, $D$ denotes the total number of layers, and $d_\ell$ specifies the number of neurons (width) in the $\ell$-th hidden layer.
 The parameters $W_\ell \in \mathbb{R}^{d_\ell \times d_{\ell-1}}$ and $b_\ell \in \mathbb{R}^{d_\ell}$ are the weight matrix and bias vector for layer $\ell$, respectively, which are learned during training.

 We seek to learn the parameterized function \(\omega(z|\theta)\) to properly define the input dynamics, and the inverse map $T^\dagger(z|\vartheta)$ to obtain the state estimate.
 This parameterization is achieved using a two-network approach.
 To precisely describe the architecture of both networks, we introduce the following notation.
 The subscript $j$ denotes a specific network, where $j\in\left\{\omega,T^\dagger \right\}$.
 For each network $j$ let: \begin{itemize} \item $D_j$ be its total number of layers, \item $d_{\ell,j}$ be the dimension (number of neurons) of its $\ell$-th hidden layer, and \item $d_{\text{out},j}$ be its output dimension. \end{itemize} The parameters $\theta$ and $\vartheta$ comprise the weights and bias for their respective networks.
 The hyperbolic tangent function, $\sigma(\cdot) = \tanh(\cdot)$, is chosen as the activation function for all hidden layers.
 Its bounded output prevents activations from blowing up, while its smooth, non-vanishing gradients allow for stable backpropagation to update the network weights and bias.
-We make the following convenience assumption on the bias and weights of both networks for later analysis of generalization errors in Section~\ref{Sec: Gen_error}. \begin{assumption} The weights and biases of both neural networks are bounded.
+We make the following simplifying assumption on the bias and weights of both networks for later analysis of generalization errors in Section~\ref{Sec: Gen_error}. \begin{assumption} The weights and biases of both neural networks are bounded.